 Level 1: silence

-Syntax: cast silence <target> Cooldown: 3 minutes This nasty spell is used to silence a target, making it impossible for them to utter magical incatations or speak.
+Syntax: cast silence <target> Cooldown: 3 minutes This nasty spell is used to silence a target, making it impossible for them to utter magical incantations or speak.
 At 100% mastered, this spell will silence a player for around 12 seconds and a mob for 60 seconds.
 Level 3: hallucination

 Syntax: cast hallucination With this spell, a Trickster can create a powerful illusion of an inferno in a room.
 Those in the room and those who enter will be harmed and plagued with fiery hallucinations and remove all of their equipment.
 Those who are resistant to mental damage are harder to trick and those who are immune cannot be.
 The higher this spell has been learned, the greater the chance that the trick will succeed and the longer the effect will last.
 The damage is based on the caster's wisdom.
 If it harms the victim enough to cause death, the caster will receive experience if they are in the same room.
 This trick does not work on peaceful players if it is cast by a player-killer.
 There is a maximum of 10 hallucinations in an area once this spell has been mastered.
 Damage type: Mental.
 Main stat: Wisdom.
 Level 5: nightmares

 Syntax: cast nightmares <victim> Cooldown: 2 minutes With this spell, Tricksters cause their victims to experience traumatic nightmares.
 The victim breaks out in a sweat and starts hitting with less force.
 If the nightmares are horrifying enough, there is a chance that the victim will become stunned.
 Once this spell has been mastered, the chance to stun is 100%.
 Because it is a taxing spell, the mana cost is 500.
 Damage type: Mental.
 Main stat: Luck.
 Level 7: convince